ishita30/Notes/Striver/JavaCollectionsFramework.md

 3. Set/Map interface - treeset (in sorted set)
 ![alt text](image-2.png)
 TreeHashMap - sorted acc to key
 Hashmap - not ordered
-LinkedkHashmap -
+LinkedkHashmap - the one who came first that first then second and so on
 ![alt text](image-3.png)